w3c/type-samples/README.md

 ---
 tag: <feature label> <short description>
 [possibly more lines like that just above]
-source: <description of the source of the image, or a link>
+source: <description of the source of the image, and a link for online resources>
 ---
 ```